LaserFR/LaserFR/README.md

      And the laser images and the real-world captured images.

    - **models/**
-     Stores the model parameters used in the project.
+     Stores the FR models and corresponding parameters used in the project.

    - **selected_data/**
      Includes images that the filters have filtered out.